raspberrypilearning/generic-python-rounding-numbers/en/step_1.md

 >>>
 ```

-This can be useful if you have a program that is processing floats with a high level of precision but you want to neatly present one the values as an output.
+This can be useful if you have a program that is processing floats with a high level of precision that you want to retain, but you want to neatly present one the values as a string output, perhaps to write it to a log file or to display it on a GUI.